 Explore Some of the Many Activities Available on Mayne Island

 Kayaking and Stand-up Paddle Boarding

 Mayne Island has world class kayaking waters.
 Just 500 meters from our property, launch at Bennett Bay Beach for an adventure of a lifetime in your own equipment or with Kayaking Gulf Islands, who have experienced guides, instruction and quality equipment rentals.
 See kayakinggulfislands.com.

 Every year, thousands of cyclists trek to the Gulf Islands in search of secluded country roads and scenic off-road trails taking you to hilltops for fabulous views or to the beach for an afternoon swim.
 Mayne Island is perhaps the most pleasant one to cycle.
 You can tour the whole island in the course of an easygoing day, with stops around its perimeter at Miners Bay, the Georgina Point Lighthouse, Campbell Bay, Horton Bay, and the BC Ferries dock at Village Bay.
-A detailed road map of the island is available at the Blue Vista Resort office.
+Ask us about electric bike options!

 The Mayne Island Farmers Market operates every Saturday from the May long weekend through the Thanksgiving weekend at the Grounds of the Agricultural Hall, 430 Fernhill Road.

 Hours: Summer Saturdays, 10 am to 1 pm